briankoser/sfc-listeners-guide/episodes/0070-sci-fi-feedback.md

   - Koby

 notable_moments:
 prophecy:
+  - host: Koby
-  - {"host": "Koby", "prediction": "Emma Swann from <i class='work-title'>Once Upon a Time</i> will turn out to be a fairy tale character", "veracity": false, "comments": "She did not have a fairy tale counterpart."}
+    prediction: "Emma Swann from <i class='work-title'>Once Upon a Time</i> will turn out to be a fairy tale character"
+    veracity: false
+    comments: She did not have a fairy tale counterpart.
 future_episodes:
   - Dark Knight Rises predictions
   - Dark Knight on Trial time loop